Fluoxetine Review: Happiness in a Pill?

 Disclaimer: None of the information in this article constitutes medical advice, and is just the opinion of the writer(s).
 We recommend that patients follow their doctor’s guidance in regard to prescription medication.

 But is fluoxetine as effective as Prozac?
-How much can it really reduce depression scores?
+How much can it reduce depression scores?
 Does it cause concerning side effects?
-Does it cause side effects in women specifically?
-And how do real users describe effects of the drug?
+And does it cause worse side effects in women than men?

 Does Fluoxetine Reduce Depression?